 1. Air-to-Water Heat Pumps (ASHP): The most popular choice.
 They extract heat from the outside air and transfer it to your water-based heating system (radiators or underfloor heating).

-Is My Home Suitable for a Heat Pump Ready?
+Is My Home Suitable for a Heat Pump?

 The Heat Loss Indicator (HLI) Requirement

-The HLI is the total heat loss (through fabric and ventilation) divided by the floor area, measured in Watts per Kelvin per square metre ($W/(K \cdot m^2)$).
+The HLI measures the total heat loss (through fabric and ventilation) divided by the floor area, measured in Watts per Kelvin per square metre.

-• What it Means: If your HLI is too high, it means heat is escaping too quickly.
+• If your HLI is too high, it means heat is escaping too quickly.
 A heat pump, which runs at a lower temperature than a boiler, would have to work too hard to keep the house warm, leading to high running costs.
+Improving your home's insulation is the most effective way to reduce your HLI.

 The SEAI Technical Assessment